gavinmyers/resume/README.md

 <h2>Recent Activity</h2>
 <ul>
+<li> 2015: Building an open source application using Python and Cassandra
 <li> 2015: Learning Hadoop, Dart & Lua
 <li> 2015: Rewrote an application using Handlebars, JQuery & Spring
 <li> 2014: Rewriting a SCORM engine in Clojure and making it open source